 Course Code 19U3CRCOM09

 Title of the course MARKETING MANAGEMENT

-Semester in which the course is to be III
+Semester in which the course is to be taught III

-taught

 No. of credits 4

-27 0 1

 No. of contact hours 90

 COURSE OUTCOME PSO PSO PSO PSO PSO

 1 2 3 4 5

 CO-1 Understand the Meaning and need of

 marketing in business/trade.

 CO-2 To comprehend the elements of

 marketing mix and its strategies

 CO-3 To understand the pricing policies in

 the industry and the pricing strategies

 CO-4 To understand the changes in the

 marketing environment.